gboehl/econpizza/docs/tutorial.rst

 3. provide the parameters and values.
 4. optionally provide some steady state values and/or values for initial guesses
 5. optionally provide some auxilliary equations that are not directly part of the nonlinear system (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)

+A more detailed description can be found further below.

 .. include:: boehl_hommes.rst
 .. include:: the_yaml.rst